Women in 1960s Spain: Period overview

 Internal Spanish women migrants found life in Spain difficult during the 1940s, 1950s and 1960s as Francoist policy dictated they remain in the home.
 Unlike their husbands who could new develop social connections through outside employment, immigrant women were isolated having left behind their social networks in their home countries.

 Starting in the 1950s, Spain started adopting a more consumerist economy.
 This would continue on into the 1960s and would play a role in introducing Spanish women to the new modern Western woman.
 This introduction would result in the gradual erasure of the Francoist concept of Catholic womanhood.

 By the 1960s, Francoist Spain had changed its definition of Catholic womanhood.
 A woman's purpose was no longer considered to be solely for procreation and companionship, but as beings for whom Spanish cultural meaning rested.

 Despite being contraception being illegal, by the mid-1960s, Spanish women had access to the contraceptive pill.
 Women could be prescribed the pill by their doctors if they were married and could make a case that they had a gynecological problem which the pill could fix, but this reason could not be a desire to avoid being pregnant.

 The 1960s marked an economic shift in Spain, as the country moved from an agrarian based economy of the rural countryside to an industrial based economy of the cities.
 This necessitated the introduction of women on a large scale into the Spanish workforce.
 The 1960s saw the same inequalities of the past, with most of the economic gains going towards the bourgeois while the poor were left destitute and unable to strike for better working conditions.
 Parts of rural Castile and still lacked roads, electricity and running water.

 By the end of the 1960s, women increasingly began to express their dissatisfaction with state imposed patriarchy.
 Their dissatisfaction would play a large role in the later collapse of the regime following Franco's death.

 Women in the Cortes Españolas provided negligible contributions to the body during the 1940s and 1950s, these women would be more influential during the 1960s and 1970s as Spain's economy changed and broader Spanish culture demanded contradictory and complex things from women as the regime tried to keep the changing culture in line with its fascist ideology.

-Pilar Primo de Rivera was viewed by many inside the regime as a critical player in successfully encouraging Franco to relax restrictions for women during the this period.
+Pilar Primo de Rivera was viewed by many inside the regime as a critical player in successfully encouraging Franco to relax restrictions for women during this period.

 Starting in the 1960s, women's groups and feminists organizations began to emerge.
 Women's associations were tolerated by the regime but were not completely legal.

 During the 1960s and 1970s, the Women's Section of Falange (Sección Femenina) aided in raising expectations of what was possible for women to accomplish by taking personal responsibility for their actions.